-A technology development can help ensure long processes of food production and help to control customs, even prevent potential theft and trade of children in hospitals.
-The system of radio frequency identification (RFID) is being used in a hospital in Kuala Lumpur, Malaysia, to this end.
+A technology that is becoming very useful these days is helping certify from food production processes and assist in customs control, to avoid potential thefts and exchanges of children in maternity wards.
+The radio frequency identification (RFID) system is being used in a hospital in Kuala Lumpur, Malaysia, and (currently) other countries for this purpose.

-According to BBC World, nurses are “tagging” the mothers and newborns with technology.
-Thus, when a baby is close to the mother, the labelsflash and the indicate right combination.
-Sensors were also installed at the exits of the hospital, where an alarm is triggered when a baby is taken of motherhood.
+According to the BBC World, nurses are “labeling” mothers and newborns with technology.
+That way, when a baby is close to the mother, the labels will flash and indicate the right combination.
+Sensors have also been installed at the hospital exits, where an alarm is triggered when a baby is taken from the maternity ward.

-Chris Diorio, chairman of a leading provider of RFID, found another application for the product in Taiwan.
-In the port of Kaohsiung, one of the busiest site, loads are being tagged with RFID.
-Labels can be read remotely with a handheld device, even if used on the back of a moving truck.
+At Kaohsiung Port, one of the busiest of the site, charges are being tagged with RFID.
+Labels can be read remotely with a portable device, even if used on the back of a moving truck.

-The identification of the driver and load is synchronized, so that if something does not match, then the customs officers may inspect the cargo.
-Diorio warns that the technology is still undergoing testing and may have many other applications, but says that much of the use of RFID in Asia is driven by governments seeking to ensure that products are genuine.
+The driver’s identification and loading are synchronized, so that if something does not match, then the customs officers can inspect the load. the technology is still being updated from time to time and may have many other applications in future, Chris Diorio also says much of the use of RFID in Asia is driven by governments wanting to make sure the products are genuine.